 For those who have asked advice on setting a suitable selling price

 (the hardest thing for an artist to do!).

-In New Zealand it is hard to sell any unframed collage for more than NZ$100, which comes to only about US$80 at today's exchange rate.
-I usually ask about $NZ80 - 120 for mine, that's about US$ 50 - 80
+In New Zealand it is hard to sell any unframed collage for more than NZ$100, which comes to about US$80 at today's exchange rate.
+I usually ask about $NZ100 for mine, they don't always sell.

 30% commission is taken on sales for this exhibition, and the rest will be sent to you with your packet of collages.